 Álvaro Peñalta brings his Barcelona-flavoured retro-futuristic images to Papirmass next month.
-We love his unusual combination of vector shapes, photography where he works as a freelance art director.
+We love his unusual combination of vector shapes.
 His highly stylized, technicolor installations are carefully made by hand and then photographed in studio.
 As a lover of neon lights, the 1980’s, and Pink Panther, Peñalta consistently produces retro-futuristic images that channel a unique blend of Pop Art, nostalgia, and the synthetic.

 Subscribers will receive Álvaro’s artwork in the mail in May 2017.
 Subscribe by April 30.

 Hi Alvaro!
 Tell us about these colourful shapes.